atapazD/terraform-beginner-bootcamp-2023/journal/week1.md

 ### terraform.tvfars

-This is the default file to load in terraform variables in blunk
+This is the default file to load in terraform variables in bulk

 ### auto.tfvars